-Luckily, one type of the branches had a color code depending on the length and the size of the branch, so before doing anything, I started grouping them according to their color codes.
+Luckily, one group of branches was color-coded for length and branch size, so before doing anything, I grouped them according to their codes.
 Then I picked the group that had the most branches.
-I also grabbed 3 packs of Dollar Store garland (cheap single-line pine garland – 1$ each) and all the old Christmas lights Mom and Dad gave to us.
+I also grabbed 3 packs of Dollar Store garland (cheap single-line pine garland – 1$ each) and all the old Christmas lights Mom and Dad had given us.

 First, I opened and flattened the branches, as shown in the picture below.

-Then, I bent the end of the steel stems with the help of a black steel pipe to give them a hook shape.
+Then, I bent the end of the steel stems with a black steel pipe to give them a hook shape.

 Next, I placed them on top of each other in a way to have each branch pointing the opposite way – do you see picture below?
-The reason for each branch pointing the opposite way was so I could have a connection point to link every piece to each other.
+The reason for each branches pointing opposite ways was so I could have a connection point to link every piece to each other.

-After positioning them correctly, I wrapped the Dollar Store pine garland to tie the two branches to each other.
-Since I was at it, I carried on wrapping it also to the areas where the steel stem was showing.
+After positioning them correctly, I wrapped the Dollar Store pine garland to tie the two branches together.
+While I was at it, I also wrapped the garland to the areas where the steel stem was showing.